goodvibes2/BackupGnuCashLinux/README.md

 # BackupGnuCashLinux
-Backup GnuCash for GNU/Linux (using openjdk + openjfx)
+Backup GnuCash for Windows (using JavaFX)

 Please see:
   src/backupgnucash/README.md for instructions,